kuzzleio/documentation/src/sdk-reference/js/5/kuzzle/get-statistics/index.md

 > Without argument, retrieves the last statistic frame in an array:
 > When providing a timestamp, retrieves all frames recorded after that timestamp:
-Kuzzle Backend monitors active connections, and ongoing/completed/failed requests.
+Kuzzle server monitors active connections, and ongoing/completed/failed requests.
 This method returns either the last statistics frame, or a set of frames starting from a provided timestamp.

 ---